-Answer- NO. Members of the Blue Ribbon Panel were explicit that funding for fish and wildlife conservation not compete with or take funds away from the Land and Water Conservation Fund.
-Although the source of funding is the same, the amount of royalties that are currently collected would be sufficient to fully fund the Land and Water Conservation Fund and the Blue Ribbon Panel's recommendation
+Answer- NO. Members of the Alliance for America's Fish & Wildlife were explicit that funding for fish and wildlife conservation not compete with or take funds away from the Land and Water Conservation Fund.
+Although the source of funding is the same, the amount of royalties that are currently collected would be sufficient to fully fund the Land and Water Conservation Fund and the Blue Ribbon Panel's recommendation.